History of the Jews in Costa Rica: History

 During the 1930s the nationalistic government of León Cortés Castro (1936–1940) was hostile to the Jews and restricted their entry into the country as well as implementing policies that limited their economic development.
 Cortés closed the country to further Jewish immigration and appointed Max Effinger as Migration Director, who was the leader of the local NSDAP/AO.

 Things did not improve immediately during the next government of Rafael Ángel Calderón Guardia (1940–1944) influenced by National Catholicism, although after the declaration of war against the Axis powers in 1941 the government focused on the persecution of Germans, Italians and Japanese.
 The relations improved definitively during the subsequent administration of Teodoro Picado Michalski (1944–1948), himself the son of a Polish mother, who lifted economic restrictions from the time of Cortés.

 The Calderónist government of Picado faced fierce opposition during that tense decade.
 The opposition candidate in the 1948 elections was Otilio Ulate Blanco.
 Ulate was the presumed winner of the elections, although with mutual accusations of voter fraud, which caused rejection of the results by the ruling party and finally the outbreak of a revolution.
 The rebellious side, led by José Figueres and Ulate (and in which many Italians and Germans served, for obvious reasons opposed to Calderón) was the victor.
 At first, the Jewish community was seen as close to the regime and the San José Synagogue was burned, however, Figueres promised to the Jewish community not to tolerate anti-Semitic attacks.

 Apart from these complex ethnic tensions of the 1940s, the relationship of the Jews with the rest of Costa Rican society has been generally stable.
 Costa Rica voted in favor of the establishment of the State of Israel in 1948 and was, along with El Salvador for many years, one of the only countries with embassies in Jerusalem.
 This was modified in 2007 when, during the second Óscar Arias administration, the embassy was moved to Tel Aviv and Costa Rica established diplomatic relations with the Arab world.
 Under the presidency of Laura Chinchilla Costa Rica voted in favor of the entry of Palestine to the UN and UNESCO and during the government of Luis Guillermo Solís the Costa Rican chancellery condemned Operation Protective Edge in Gaza in 2014.

 The third great migratory wave of Jews occurred in the nineties, of Americans and Israelis who retired to spend their last years in Costa Rica.
 In 2013, the Costa Rican population was 4,870,000 and the Jewish population was estimated at about 2,000 individuals.
+In 2020, the Jewish population of Costa rica was estimated at 2,500 individuals.